mayasharma2110/Bookworm/README.md

 Testing - Tested the feature clicking on a book to delete and then yes.

-Result - The feature acted as expected and it did soft delete the book in the database and it reloaded the current page.
+Result - The feature acted as expected and it did soft delete the book in the database, and it reloaded the current page.

 ![Delete book](static/testing/delete-book.PNG)